Skip to content

 What does the Fear & Greed Index measure?

-It blends volatility, momentum, volume, social sentiment and market breadth into a 0–100 score, where low means fear and high means greed.
+It blends volatility, market momentum and volume, social media activity, Bitcoin dominance and Google search trends into a 0–100 score, where low means fear and high means greed.

 Is the Fear & Greed Index a good trading signal?